im-calvin/im-calvin/README.md

 <h2 align="center">About Me</h2>

-Hi 👋, I am Kelvin a third year computer engineering student at the University of British Columbia with a keen interest in both computer hardware and software.
-I'm also an aspiring software engineer with a passion for coding and creating innovative solutions.
-In my free time, I enjoy pursuing personal projects, building mechanical keyboards, and playing games.
+Hi 👋, I'm Kelvin, a third-year computer engineering student at the University of British Columbia with a passion for software development and an eye for innovation.
+My experience includes a Software Developer Internship at ARIS Environmental, where I contributed to enhancing system reliability, streamlining communication, and deploying cloud services efficiently.
+I spearheaded automated testing procedures, advocated for Docker-based deployments, and overhauled build processes to solve complex challenges.

+My technical strengths lie in TypeScript, React, and Python, and I thrive when designing and implementing end-to-end web-based solutions.
+Whether it's spearheading automated testing procedures to boost uptime, advocating for Docker-based deployments, or overhauling build processes, I'm dedicated to solving complex challenges.

+I'm on a mission to secure a full-stack development role, leveraging my experience in building applications from start to finish and my ability to collaborate effectively in teams.
+Let's connect and explore opportunities to create innovative solutions together!

 <!-- Projects -->